kode4food/fate-lang/guide/data.md

 Fate reserves the following identifiers as keywords:

-    for, def, when, from, import, export, let, and, or, like, mod, not, nil, if, unless, true, false, as, in, return, self, else, end, where, select
+    for, def, when, from, import, export, let, and, or, like, mod, not, if, unless, true, false, as, in, return, self, else, end, where, select

-Attempting to assign values to these keywords, or to retrieve them as variables, will result in parsing errors.
+Attempting to assign or retrieve these keywords as local variables will result in parsing errors.

 ### Literals
 Literals are values expressed in terms of themselves, rather than by variable references.
 So for example, if I talked about a variable `name` I would really be talking about whatever it is that name refers to.
 In the case of Literals, they *are* the values.
 Some might refer to literals as fixed, or atomic.
 Examples of Literals might include: `3.14`, `'Hello, World'`, and `false`.